Principles of Practice

 Commitment and Regularity

 Regular and committed practice is the key to achieve the desired goal.
 Set aside a time for your everyday practice and make your practice time a positive and uplifting experience.
-The key to continuing your practice everyday is to thoroughly enjoy it.
+The key to continue your practice everyday is to thoroughly enjoy it.